 In the immediate term, life insurance can pay off debts, like a mortgage, or provide money for living expenses, like food and clothing.
 In the long run, it can fund your child’s college tuition or help your spouse fulfill their retirement dreams.

 People buy life insurance for different reasons, but it all starts with understanding which policy is right for you.

 Find the Right Policy for You

-Term life insurance covers you for a limited period, but it costs significantly less than whole life.
+Term life insurance covers you for a limited period, but it costs significantly less than permanent life insurance.
 It allows young families to purchase more coverage for less money.
 Since term life insurance offers protection for a set period of time, it is most suited for financial needs with an end date.
 If you want life insurance to cover your mortgage or financially protect your family until you retire or your children complete college, term life insurance may be just right for you.

-Whole life insurance doesn’t have an end date.
+Whole life insurance, also known as permanent life insurance, doesn’t have an end date.
 It provides coverage as long as you live as long as you pay the premiums.
-Whole life policies also include a savings component called ‘cash value’.
+Permanent life insurance policies also include a savings component called ‘cash value’.
 A portion of your monthly premium goes into this account, which grows on a tax-deferred basis.
 You can withdraw from or borrow against your cash value at any time.
-You can even cancel your policy after it has been in force for a few years and take the cash value.
+You can even cancel your permanent life policy after it has been in force for a few years and take the cash value.